Good ideas for a Survival Horror RPG:

 A horror game like Amnesia or Silent Hill that could create tension while allowing you to make decisions in the game an level up.
 Any ideas?

 If game design, you ought to sketch out an antagonist first.

 Level up systems tend to empower the player, making it difficult to keep them afraid.
 Therefore, the leveling up should be fairly low-key.
 Something like Dark Souls

 Have you looked into Koudelka?
-'Twas the prequel to Shadow Hearts.
+'Twas the prequel to Shadow Hearts

 "Wait, it's IV.
 Of course they are.
 They'd make IV for Dreamcast." - Enlong, on yet another FFIV remake

 Maybe for leveling up, have something like an perk/flaw system?
 So for every new ability you learn, you have to choose a flaw to offset it somewhat.
 This would mean you'd have to choose perks strategically, and it would keep you from becoming too powerful which can kill the horror atmosphere.